jonlpersson/ed-latimore/site/_posts/2023-11-03-the-dichotomy-of-control-a-street-smart-survival-tactic.md

 During my childhood, my psyche was fighting a battle on two fronts.
 Domestically, I dealt with the emotional instability and physical abuse of my mother.
 At school, there was no respite either.

-My middle school enacted a uniform policy to cut down on the possibility of gang affiliation.
+My middle school was so violent that the administration enacted a uniform policy to cut down on the possibility of gang affiliation.
 The sound of gunshots was a regular occurrence during the night and during the day and the elementary school I went to had gangfire shooting drills in case the violence spilled over into the day.

 My childhood was a warzone, and I was a civilian caught in the cross fire.
 If wanted to survive, I'd have to upgrade my toolkit.
 The only way I managed to keep myself sane was by retreating into my mind and focusing on the things that I had control over.